 Martin Finnegan as well.
 When he confronts you, he quips, "Guess the old grape finally sent someone, huh?"
 Then his tone shifts to something raspier and more ominous while saying, "Sonofabitch...left me to freeeeeeeeeeeeeeze".

-Evil Versus Evil: It wouldn't be inaccurate to say that pretty much everyone in Rapture, bar the Little Sisters, is evil in some way or another.
+Evil Versus Evil: It wouldn't be inaccurate to say that pretty much everyone in Rapture, bar the Little Sisters and the Big Daddies., is evil in some way or another.
 Turns out that populating a city with amoral businessmen and scientists, and then showering the place with guns wasn't such a hot idea.

-Fission Mailed: Jack is knocked out cold by a Toasty splicer, who observes that his "cherry's just been popped", i.e. he's not spliced.
+Fission Mailed: Jack is knocked out cold by a Toasty splicer, who observes that his "cherry's just been popped" (i.e., he's just injected his first plasmid).
 Since he doesn't have any ADAM as of yet, the Splicers do not kill him.
 However, in the future, Splicers still have unique dialogue whenever the player dies.